 Skin necrosis (death of skin and tissue) is a complication of using a cold therapy machine improperly.
-Our lawyers are concerned because many people are not warned about the risk of cold therapy and skin necrosis.
 Although the manufacturers of these devices claim they can be used for “continuous cold therapy” for up to 11 hours, experts recommend against using them for more than 20-30 minutes or below 59º F due to the risk of skin necrosis.

 Do I Have a Texas Cold Therapy Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by skin necrosis caused by a cold therapy machine, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a cold therapy lawsuit in Texas.